nus-cs2103/old-website/contents/coding-standards-css.md

    comes to life.
 As of now we are using css files as stylers of html pages and thus the dependency must be clearly visible in the html page.

-NO inline style sheets or inline styles in the html/jsp files
+NO inline style sheets or inline styles in the html/jsp files.

 ```css
     /* write styles only in the external file teammatesCommon.css */